mr-wellick/stock-market/README.md

 # Reminders (so i don't forget)
 + Fix auto generated width/heigth for chart.
 Currently, works correctly but it needs small tweaks
 + Desktop display sidebar border-right doesn't reach the top.
 Small gap between sidebar and navbar.
-+ On large displays, active stock selector top & bottom padding are uneven.
++ Rewrite css for ActiveStock.js selector: top & bottom padding are uneven.
 + Landscape view for mobile devices generates a height that is too small to correctly render the graph.
 Consider removing graph for landscape view.
 + Implement monthly/daily toggler functionality